AsyncNinja/AsyncNinja/Docs/ActorModel.md

 # Actor Model

-This document explains why and how to build [Actor Model](https://en.wikipedia.org/wiki/Actor_model) using FunctionalConcurrency framework.
+This document explains why and how to build [Actor Model](https://en.wikipedia.org/wiki/Actor_model) using AsyncNinja framework.

 ## Why?
 > Actors may modify private state, but can only affect each other through messages (avoiding the need for any locks).